-Our parks, reserves and beaches are enjoyed, respected and actively cared for by residents and visitors.
+Our parks, reserves and beaches are enjoyed and respected by residents and visitors.
 Our community, arts and cultural facilities are well used and accessible.

 Our community facilities and open spaces are important to our community's wellbeing and cohesion.
 We will ensure our facilities, playgrounds, parks, reserves and track networks are well maintained and provide opportunities for recreation and connection.